Shell Environment on the Cluster

 Example procedure for editing your .bashrc file:

-1. Sign in to Discovery.
+1. Sign in to Explorer.

 2. (Optional) Type pwd to ensure you are in your /home directory.